What is AC

 How does an AC unit work?

-You should call an HVAC technician if your AC unit is not cooling properly, making unusual noises, or has stopped working entirely.
-Regular maintenance by a professional is also recommended.
+You should call an HVAC technician if your AC unit is not cooling properly, making unusual noises, or if you need maintenance or repairs.

 Connect with certified professionals in your area